rainbowbreeze/podcast_transcriber/README.md

     - base: 202 secs
     - small: 555 secs
     - medium: 1503 secs
-  - The quality bump in the translation between base and small model, is noticable, with small model way better than base model (more words translated, better puntuation, etc).
+  - The quality bump in the translation between base and small model is noticable, with small model way better than base model (more words translated, better puntuation, etc).
   - The quality bump in the translation between small and medium, altough noticable, doesn't impact significantly the final quality of the translation.
 Medium model captured a few specific words, while small model didn't, some more abbreviations and brand names, but the message is understandable.
 - Temporary WAV files are created during processing in the podcasts directory, and automatically cleaned up if the translation was successful
 - On MacOS, Whisper downloads its models under  ~/.cache/whisper/
 - [faster_whisper](https://github.com/SYSTRAN/faster-whisper) didn't work correctlyand didn't support mps during my tries...

+## Where to find podcasts
+https://pod.link/ is a good start.
+Search for the podcast, open the Podcast Republic link, and in the Podcast Republic pace, copy the "Open the RSS" link.
+Use the link to configure the podcast source in the `podcast-downloader-config.json` file.